ash-project/ash/documentation/topics/resources/validations.md

 Validations are similar to [changes](/documentation/topics/resources/changes.md), except they cannot modify the changeset.
 They can only continue, or add an error.

-Validations work on both changesets (create, update, destroy actions) and queries (read actions).
-When used on queries, they validate the query's arguments to ensure they meet your requirements before processing.
+Validations work on all action types.
+When used on queries and generic actions, they validate the arguments to ensure they meet your requirements before processing.

 ## Builtin Validations